mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 Enabling the Development Mode option will allow users to change the type of an environment to Development.

 If PCLM is configured, the default product type for Runtime licenses is set to **standard**.
-However, if the product type for PCLM Runtime licenses in the license server differs from **standard**, you can customize it here.
-To check the Product type of the Runtime license, navigate to the PCLM Statistics page, select Runtime under Select type.
+However, if the product type for PCLM Runtime licenses in the license server differs from **Standard**, you can customize it here.
+To check the product type of the Runtime license, navigate to the **PCLM Statistics** page, and then select **Runtime** in the **Select type** field.

 {{% alert color="info" %}}
-The product type value to be entered is case sensitive.
-Hence, ensure that the value should exactly match with the product type of the runtime license on the PCLM Statistics page.
+The product type value to be entered is case-sensitive.
+Ensure that the value matches exactly with the product type of the Runtime license on the **PCLM Statistics** page.
 {{% /alert %}}

-The configured product type value on this page will be applied to all environments within this namespace, and associated environments will adopt the license of this specific product type.
+The selected product type will be applied to all environments within this namespace, and associated environments will adopt the license of this specific product type.

 {{< figure src="/attachments/developerportal/deploy/private-cloud/private-cloud-cluster/Customization.png" >}}